undb-xyz/docs/src/content/docs/index.md

 **Welcome to undb!**

 Private first, unified, self-hosted no code database.
+Requires only sqlite3 by default.

 ![undb](/undb.webp)